moby/moby/pkg/tarsum/tarsum_spec.md

 As mentioned earlier, the calculation is such that it takes into consideration the life and cycle of the tar archive.
 In that the tar archive is not an immutable, permanent artifact.
-Otherwise options like relying on a known block cipher checksum of the archive itself would be reliable enough.
+Otherwise options like relying on a known hashing cipher checksum of the archive itself would be reliable enough.
 Since the tar archive is used as a transportation medium, and is thrown away after its contents are extracted.
 Therefore, for consistent validation items such as